charlottestick/SimpleOS/readme.md

 # Running the project
+Copy one of the example bochsrc files to create a bochsrc depending on your host OS, the main difference is that mac needs a different display library setting.

-Using bochs as an x86 emulator, this is setup with .bochsrc to boot with `os-image`, so you just have to run `bochs`, run the default option when it gives you a CLI menu, then press `c` for continue once it's loaded up to open the gui.
+The project uses bochs as an x86 emulator and is setup to boot with `os-image` so you just have to run `bochs`, accept the default option when it gives you a CLI menu, then enter `c` for continue once it's loaded up to open the gui.

 Once loaded you can leave bochs running when you make code changes, just press restart in the gui to boot with the latest os-image